DARPA seeks AI-powered ‘autonomous scientist’ to help researchers

 DARPA wants an AI-powered “autonomous scientist” that can help human researchers sort through and develop new working theories, and it's offering up to $1 million to companies that can help.

-“What we're trying to do is replicate the success that we've seen for automatic code generation,” Alvaro Velasquez, DARPA’s program manager for Foundation Models for Scientific Discovery, told Nextgov/FCW, Defense One sister publication.
+“What we're trying to do is replicate the success that we've seen for automatic code generation,” Alvaro Velasquez, DARPA’s program manager for Foundation Models for Scientific Discovery, told Nextgov/FCW, a Defense One sister publication.
 “Right now, software engineers and coders enjoy these tools from OpenAI and Microsoft that help automate the generation of code.
 We would like to come up with a tool that helps automate the process of scientific discovery.”

 Ideally, DARPA’s autonomous scientist will be creative and learn to generate unique scientific hypotheses that take into account advanced aspects of experiments — like scaling and trimming costss — as well as providing skeptical reasoning.
 In its offer, which was released earlier this month, DARPA officials say that the final product should be “at least 10X better in scalability (problem size, data size etc.) and also in time efficiency.”